 - a lump in the groin.

-All of these symptoms can happen with conditions other than cancer, but it is always important to get them checked by your GP.
+Many people find it embarrassing talking about symptoms like these.
+But it is always important to get them checked by your GP.

 We understand that showing any symptoms of what could be cancer is worrying.
 The most important thing is to speak to your GP as soon as possible.
 We're also here if you need someone to talk to.
 You can: